Improving Diffusion-based Inverse Algorithms under Few-Step Constraint via Learnable Linear Extrapolation: Acknowledgement

 \section{Acknowledgement}

-The authors would like to express sincere gratitude to Zhenwei Zhang, Cheng Jin, and Wenyu Wang for their invaluable feedback and suggestions, which significantly improved the quality of this paper.
+Jiawei Zhang, Ziyuan Liu, Leon Yan, and Yuantao Gu are supported by NSAF (Grant No. U2230201) and a Grant from the Guoqiang Institute, Tsinghua University.
+The authors would also like to express sincere gratitude to Zhenwei Zhang, Cheng Jin, and Wenyu Wang for their invaluable feedback and suggestions, which significantly improved the quality of this paper.
 Jiawei Zhang would like to extend special thanks to Jiaxin Zhuang for his continuous efforts in maintaining the availability of our computational resources.
 His dedication was crucial in ensuring the successful completion of all experiments.
-This work would not have been possible without their support and contributions.
+This work would not have been published without their support and contributions.

 {

 }